soverenio/docs/docs/architecture/overview.md

 Pods with Interceptors have `hostNetwork` set to `true` ([see more on this](#required-permissions)), granting them access to the host machine.
 Thus, Interceptors can read data from the host's network namespaces and virtual interfaces using the [PCAP library](https://www.tcpdump.org/).

 Interceptors read data from the virtual interfaces in a non-blocking manner.
 If the host is engaged with higher priority tasks, the OS may limit resources for the Interceptor, possibly resulting in partial traffic coverage.

-The Kubernetes API provides pod names and other metadata to the Digger.
-Consequently, Soveren Cloud identifies assets by their DNS/Kubernetes names rather than IP addresses, enhancing data comprehensibility in the [Soveren app](https://app.soveren.io/).

 #### Required permissions